Shandong University: Recent history (1980–present)

-In July 2019, the university attracted controversy when it was reported that male foreign students were assigned three female Chinese "buddies", with Chinese students complaining of what they perceived as the university elevating foreigners above domestic students.
+In July 2019, the university attracted controversy when it was reported that male foreign students were assigned three generally female Chinese "buddies" to help them with life in China.
+An application form for the study program even mentioned "making foreign friends of the opposite sex".
+The university subsequently apologized but dismissed reports of male international students being paired with three female domestic students, saying that the language on the application form was "improper expression" due to "insufficient checks".
+The incident led to complaints about foreign students receiving too many privileges.

 Reputation and ranking

 Shandong University was one of the Project 985 universities in China to appear in the world's top 500 universities in the first global university ranking in 2003, according to the Academic Ranking of World Universities.
 The joint THE-QS World University Rankings 2005 ranked Shandong University =282nd in the world.
 In the general university ranking performed by the Chinese University Alumni Association (CUAA), Shandong University ranked number 14 among Top 100 Chinese universities in 2010.
 It reached the 11th highest score in the "teaching" category of this ranking.
 Shandong University's engineering programs have also been ranked number 15 nationwide by the Research Center of Management and Science in China (2008).
 For the last 10 years, Shandong University has been continuously ranked among the top 10 universities nationwide in terms of the number of publications included in the Science Citation Index.
 Research at Shandong University is deemed particular strong in the areas of physics, mathematics, and medicine.
 A ranking by Mines ParisTech based on the number of alumni holding CEO position in Fortune Global 500 companies placed Shandong University first within China.

-The 2020 CWTS Leiden Ranking ranked Shandong University at 21st in the world based on their publications for the time period 2015–2018.
-In 2021, it ranked 75th among the universities around the world by SCImago Institutions Rankings.
-Shandong University ranked 99th among the leading institutions globally in the Nature Index 2021 Annual Tables by Nature Research, that measure the high-quality research published in 82 high-quality science journals.
-The Academic Ranking of World Universities, also known as the "Shanghai Ranking", placed the university 151th-200th in the world.
-Shandong University ranked 206th worldwide and 18th nationwide in the CWUR World University Ranking 2022/23.
+The 2024 CWTS Leiden Ranking ranked Shandong University at 15th in the world based on their publications for the time period 2019–2022.
+In 2024, it ranked 59th among the universities around the world by SCImago Institutions Rankings.
+Shandong University ranked 18th among the leading universities globally in the Nature Index 2025 Annual Tables by Nature Research, that measure the high-quality research published in 82 high-quality science journals.
+The Academic Ranking of World Universities, also known as the "Shanghai Ranking", placed the university 101th-150th in the world.
+Shandong University ranked 168th worldwide and 36th in Asia in the CWUR World University Ranking 2025.